shoytov/sshmanager/Readme.md

 - tmux
 - ssh

-Download the binary executable file for your platform.
+Download the binary executable file for your platform from [Latest release](https://github.com/shoytov/sshmanager/releases/).
 Rename the binary file as you like.
 For example ```sshm```.
 Move the binary file to the directory that is contained in the PATH variable.
 ```shell